MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 so it would end up looking like: RBDoom3BFG +set fs_game modDirectoryName

+Also now you can package your mod in .resource files for more info check: https://github.com/MadDeCoDeR/Classic-RBDOOM-3-BFG/wiki

 Classic doom mods are enabled and can be used with the old "-file" parameter like this: RBDoom3BFG -file "classicmod.wad"

 IMPORTANT: RBDOOM-3-BFG does not support old Doom 3 modiciations that include sourcecode modifications in binary form (.dll)